BlueBell-XA/Spoolman_Macro_Extension/README.md

 This project is licensed under the GNU General Public License v3.0 - the same license as Moonraker.

-For details or visit: https://www.gnu.org/licenses/gpl-3.0.en.html
+For details, see [License](#LICENSE) or visit: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Contributing